gpoore/bespon_py/README.rst

   modifications.
 The old key is invalid.

 Currently, round-trip support is limited to changing the value of any Unicode string, float, int, or bool, without changing the type.
+(There is also preliminary support for replacing lists and dicts.)
 Support for changing data types and for more general data manipulation will be added in the future.